Glass Partitioning – FAQs

 Yes, absolutely we have full employer’s liability up to £10 million pounds.

 Do you help with the design and layout of our requirements?

 We offer an interior design and space planning service to all our customers.

 Yes, this is essential from the outset in order to be clear about how many staff you need to accommodate both now and in the future.

 What is Tempered Glass?

-Tempered glass is a type of safety glass which is required by building code in certain applications, for example shower enclosures.
+Tempered glass is a type of safety glass that is required by building code in certain applications, for example, shower enclosures.